joseph-ampfer/Learning-Journey/README.md

   - Grasping array manipulation
   - I got to see the value of different debugging techniques and their practical applications
   - Worked on a Ceasar cipher and substitution cipher in C, which was fun to play with
   - I created a Wordle game that runs in the terminal.
-It took a lot of effort, and troubleshooting to have it check if the letters were in the word but in the wrong spot, but this was again one of those amazing momoments of coding.
+It took a lot of effort, and troubleshooting to have it check if the letters were in the word but in the wrong spot, but this was again one of those amazing moments of coding.
 I was so excited to show the game to my roommates, have them play it, and have it work flawlessly.
 It is a great feeling.

 ### Week 3: Algorithms
 - **Topics Learned:**